Flame (1996 film)

-Flame is a controversial 1996 war film directed by Ingrid Sinclair, produced by Joel Phiri and Simon Bright, and stars Marian Kunonga and Ulla Mahaka.
+Flame is a controversial 1996 war film directed by Ingrid Sinclair, produced by Joel Phiri and Simon Bright, written by Ingrid Sinclair, Barbara Jago and Philip Roberts (writer) and stars Marian Kunonga and Ulla Mahaka.
 It was the first Zimbabwean film, since independence, to be set in the Rhodesian Bush War.
 It served as a tribute to the Zimbabwe African National Liberation Army's many female guerrillas.

 Plot

 At the height of the Rhodesian Bush War, Florence, an impulsive teenage peasant girl from the Mashonaland countryside, decides to run away and join the Zimbabwe African National Liberation Army (ZANLA) after her father is detained by the Rhodesian Security Forces.
 She is joined on her journey by her friend, Nyasha; together, the duo trek across the border to a ZANLA training camp in neighbouring Mozambique.
 While undergoing guerrilla training, the girls adopt new revolutionary identities: Nyasha chooses the nom de guerre "Liberty", signifying her desire for independence, while Florence brands herself "Flame" to represent her passionate nature.

 Flame becomes pregnant after being raped by Comrade Che, an unscrupulous ZANLA political commissar.
 Although initially devastated, she reconciles herself to raising her infant son in the camp.
 Flame subsequently survives a Rhodesian air strike that kills both Che and their child.
 Deciding that she has nothing to live for but the war effort, she throws herself into her training and soon distinguishes herself in several ZANLA raids targeting infrastructure and commercial farms.

 The end of the war and the election of Robert Mugabe in 1980 proves bittersweet for Flame, who finds it difficult to adjust to civilian life.
 Many unemployed ZANLA veterans, including Flame and her new husband, feel disillusioned and neglected by Mugabe's government.
 Flame subsequently relocates to Harare, where Liberty has used her background as an intelligence officer to secure a lucrative administrative post.
 The reunion between the two is somewhat tense, as Flame wants financial assistance but Liberty no longer believes in the collectivist lifestyle of mutual support and shared purpose once pursued in the guerrilla camps.

 Five years after the war's end, Flame and Liberty attend a Heroes' Day party in an increasingly authoritarian and corrupt Zimbabwe.
 They continue to greet passers by with the old pan-African slogan, "A luta continua" ("the struggle continues") as the film closes.